 Purchasing a pulley at your local home improvement store will cost around $5 and is easily replaced by the homeowner.
 Just like springs, pulleys are rated for 10,000 cycles, so when you get new springs, you might as well replace the pulleys as well.
 Garage doors are lifted and lowered by cables and chains unless you have a screw-drive opener.
 If a cable breaks, the door could fall down, and severe injury could occur.
 It’s always recommended to install safety cables to ensure this won’t happen.

 Replacing a garage door sensor will cost $85 to $100 on average.
 If the sensor is obstructed or damaged, it may not stop and auto reverse when something, or someone, is in the way.
 Also, it may even stop when nothing is in the way, becoming more of an irritation than a safety issue.
 It still needs to be addressed right away.

 Garage door track replacement costs between $125 and $200 on average.
 You’ll know you have track issues if the door fails to open or close properly, hangs unevenly, or you can see the wheels moving unevenly in the tracks.
 If you see that the garage door has come off its tracks, it can be put back into place for $170 to $290.
 This will also require realigning the garage door.

 Garage Door Panel Replacement Cost

-With newer garage doors, the panel can be replaced for $250 to $800 depending on the style and how long it takes to remove and replace it.
+With newer garage doors, the panel can be replaced for $250 to $800 depending on the style and job complexity.
 With older garage doors, the panels may no longer be available.
-Check with your local garage door company to determine if your panels can be replaced.
-Garage door panels can be damaged in any number of ways and backing into the door before it’s fully open is not an uncommon issue.
+Overhead garage door prices are $300 to $1,200, which is more cost efficient than replacing a panel.